BMC001/BMC001.github.io/index.md

 [readme.txt](https://github.com/BMC001/BMC001.github.io/files/6964218/readme.txt)
 ## Welcome to GitHub Pages
-This page is currently under construction!
+Aug 10 2021 - This page is currently under construction!
 Thank you for your patience!
 You can use the [editor on GitHub](https://github.com/BMC001/BMC001.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown
-Aug 10 2021

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown